i3D-net/ONE-GameHosting-SDK/one/game/readme.md

     // handle error...
 }

-// Set callbacks for incoming messages from the One platform:
+// Set callbacks for incoming messages from the ONE platform:
 OneError err one_server_set_soft_stop_callback(server, soft_stop, this)
 if (one_is_error(err)) {
     // handle error...